dogecoin/dogecoin/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Bitcoin network.
-This means one can have an always-on bitcoind instance running, and another local bitcoind/bitcoin-qt instance which connects to this node and receives blocks from it.
+A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Dogecoin network.
+This means one can have an always-on dogecoind instance running, and another local dogecoind/dogecoin-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Bitcoin tests.
+Utilities to generate test vectors for the data-driven Dogecoin tests.

 ### [Test Patches](/contrib/test-patches) ###
 These patches are applied when the automated pull-tester